RevisEval: Improving LLM-as-a-Judge via Response-Adapted References: Related Work

 \subsection{Evaluation of Large Language Models}

-Instruction-tuned LLMs~\citep{ouyang2022training,dubey2024llama,team2023gemini} have revolutionized the field of natural language processing (NLP) due to their ability to handle a wide range of language-related tasks.
-Unlike traditional NLP tasks, such as Machine Translation and Summarization, which can be evaluated using N-gram-based metrics like BLEU~\citep{papineni2002bleu}, ROUGE~\citep{lin2004rouge}, and METEOR~\citep{banerjee2005meteor} by comparing responses with reference texts, LLMs excel at open-ended language generation tasks (\eg, story generation and open-ended instruction-following generation), where no single reference response exists.
+Instruction-tuned LLMs~\citep{ouyang2022training,dubey2024llama,team2023gemini} have revolutionized the field of NLP due to their ability to handle a wide range of language-related tasks.
+Unlike traditional NLP tasks, such as Machine Translation and Summarization, which can be evaluated using N-gram-based metrics like BLEU~\citep{papineni2002bleu}, ROUGE~\citep{lin2004rouge}, and METEOR~\citep{banerjee2005meteor} by comparing responses with reference texts, LLMs excel at open-ended text generation tasks (\eg, story generation and instruction-following generation), where no single reference response exists.
 Consequently, several studies embrace the potential of LLM-as-a-Judge and shift toward reference-free metrics, advocating the abandonment of conventional reference-based evaluation methods~\citep{sheng2024reference,chen2023exploringuselargelanguage}.
-In this paper, we re-visit the significance of reference in LLM evaluation.
-Furthermore, to address the challenge of the absence of a single standard answer in certain evaluation tasks, we propose leveraging LLMs to generate response-adapted intermediate references, thereby improving the evaluation performance of both traditional metrics and LLM-as-a-Judge.
+In this paper, we revisit the significance of reference in LLM evaluation.
+Furthermore, to address the challenge of the absence of a single standard answer in certain evaluation tasks, we propose leveraging LLMs to generate response-adapted references, thereby improving the performance of both traditional metrics and LLM-as-a-Judge.